igoradamenko/figma-search-extension/README.md

 ### Keyboard navigation

-Any key that you press while extension's popup is open will be sent into its search field.
+Any key that you press while extension's popup is focused will be sent into its search field.
 Any key except `Arrow Down`, `Arrow Up` and `Enter`.
 Use these keys to faster go through search results.

 ### Deep search